 How am I notified of school closings?

 The district's website and cable channel will indicate when schools are closed, opening late or dismissing early.

 Our local TV news stations (Channels 3, 6, 10, and 29) show school closings on the bottom of the TV screen.

 eAlerts are sent which will notify parents by way of email, text message and/or phone call.

 The final decision is made by the Superintendent of Schools.
 The decision to close schools or alter the school day (late openings/early dismissal) is taken very seriously.
 In the case of severe winter weather, the Superintendent consults the Supervisor of Transportation.
 They also take into consideration weather forecasts and any information available from local police, as well as the Pennsylvania Department of Transportation.

 Every effort is made to arrive at a decision by 5 a.m.
-This early decision making enables the District to notify radio and television stations, initiate District phone chains, and post school status on the website as well as the District cable channel.
+This early decision making enables the District to notify television stations, initiate District phone chains, and post school status on the website as well as the District cable channel.